anushaporeddy030697/student_internship_management/Team Contribution.md

  To reset the password we have used a third party application called sendGrid.
      11-18-2022
      we have migrated to Google Smtp server from sendgrid for better funconality.
+We have sucessfully completed the mail validation for all three pages to reset the password and when registeration is sucessfully completed.
 </a></p>